 Stacked area chart

-To display the sum of all time series, with the contribution of each time series illustrated by a unique band of color, use a stacked area chart.
+To display the sum of the time series, with the contribution of each time series illustrated by a unique band of color, use a stacked area chart.
 You can configure these charts to display only outliers.
 By placing your pointer on the chart, you can view how much a specific time series contributes to the sum.

 The following screenshot is an example of a stacked area chart in color mode.

 Stacked bar chart